 6 Top-Rated Campgrounds in Sedona

-At the Forest Service campgrounds, you can book sites up to six months in advance and no less than three days prior to arrival.
+At the Forest Service campgrounds, you can book sites up to six months in advance on a rolling date basis, and no less than three days prior to arrival.
 Some of these campgrounds also offer first-come, first-served sites.
 Sites come with picnic tables, grills, and campfire rings, and all campgrounds offer vault toilets, and some have showers.
 Generators must be turned off at 9pm.

 Of the three Forest Service campgrounds, this is the farthest from Sedona.
 The drive time can vary considerably depending on traffic but generally takes about 25 minutes to Uptown Sedona.